 Prior to the publication or transfer of export-controlled documents related to this project, the Caltech PI shall perform a document review to identify any technical data (export controlled information) contained in the documents.
 Two different types of actions are required, depending on whether the document is being published or transferred to a third party and/or a foreign person.

-The Caltech Export Compliance (CEC) office (ExportCompliance@caltech.edu or x 2641) is available to provide guidance for the review of export-controlled documents.
+The Caltech Office of Export Compliance (OEC) is available at firstname.lastname@example.org or x 2641 to provide guidance for the review of export-controlled documents.

 Note: Publicly available information including the results of fundamental research may become "export controlled" if it is comingled with export controlled information such that separation may render it meaningless.

 The purpose of this document review is to ascertain whether or not the technical content of the document is:

 - Allowed under an approved license for the project